tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 Review the groups and ensure that students can navigate and visualize transactions.

-Recap by asking the students to answer these questions:
+Recap by moving to the "Visualizing Transactions" slide and asking the students to answer these questions:

 * "What is a transaction hash?"